whaleen/llmix/README.md

 npx llmix
 ```

+This will start both the backend server (port 3001) and the development UI server (port 5173).
+The web interface will open automatically in your default browser.

 # Development with npm link

 If you're developing or testing LLMix across different directories, you can use npm link.
 Here's how: